 Funding Circle Review

 Big changes were implemented to Funding Circle’s lending model on September 18th, 2017.
 So do I still recommend dipping your toes in the Funding Circle peer to peer lending waters?
-Yes!
+Yes but read on for some of my gripes!
 Some lenders will dislike the changes but I will present a different opinion as to why I think the changes are positive.
 Read on for my updated Funding Circle review.

 |Recent Return Rate Trend:||← →|

 |Loan Security:||Business loans are unsecured.
 Development loans secured by property and land|

 |Min Investment:||£20 per loan / £100 initial deposit|